 CAUTION: If the electrical system is not working, and you therefore cannot use the touchscreen to activate Transport Mode, use self-loading dollies or tire skates.
 Before doing so, always check the manufacturer's specifications and recommended loading capacity.

-Pull onto the Flatbed Truck
+Pull Onto Flatbed Truck From Front

-NOTE: If Model 3 has no low voltage power, you need an external low voltage power supply to open the hood or use the touchscreen (see Jump Starting on page 227).
+NOTE: If Model Y has no low voltage power, you need an external low voltage power supply to open the hood or use the touchscreen.